 Wait a minute- all this jabbering about acting, but didn't you say he writes too?
 Sure did.
 Go to Writings to find out more.
 Most recently, he has showcased some of his material at the pinnacle of all comedy venues: Open Mic nights.

 Thank you for taking the time to check out the Official Site of Michael J. Sielaff.
 It's definitely a stock template from webs.com, but it kinda fits Sielaff's cartoony personality, right?
-Please contact me-I mean, US with any questions, comments, prank messages or high fives!
+Please contact me-I mean, US with any questions, comments, pranks, or high fives!